Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 ## Conclusion
 Duration: 1

 Congratulations!
-In this Quickstart, you learned the fundamentals for managing Snowflake objects using the Snowflake Python API.
-Bookmark this Quickstart and be sure to come back soon, when the Quickstart will be expanded to include Task, DAG, and Snowpark Container Services management using the Snowflake Python API.
+In this Quickstart, you learned the fundamentals for managing Snowflake objects, tasks, DAGs, and Snowpark Container Services using the Snowflake Python API.

 ### What we've covered